bsimovic/bejn-shader-presets/README.md

 - NES, Master System - `crt-composite`
 - SNES, PS1, N64, PS2, GameCube/Wii - `crt-svideo`
 - Genesis/Mega Drive - `crt-svideo-2phase` - Blends dithering effects correctly
 - Arcade - Depends on the cabinet.
-I ususally use `crt-svideo` or `crt-rgb`
+I usually use `crt-svideo` or `crt-rgb`

 ## Handhelds
 I have three presets, one for GB/GBC/GBA, one for NDS/i and one for the PSP.
 They are very simple: color correction + `uniform-nearest` for better alignment.